 Consider Other Cooking Methods

 In general, grilling and frying food are more likely to result in kitchen smoke compared to other cooking methods.
 When possible, consider other methods of cooking.
-Boiling, steaming, and baking don’t produce smoke as a normal part of the cooking process, and these techniques are generally regarded as better for your health.
+Boiling, steaming, and baking or grilling in your outdoor kitchen don’t produce smoke as a normal part of the cooking process, and these techniques are generally regarded as better for your health.
 If grilling and frying can’t be avoided, it’s best to cook outdoors so that the smoke can easily disperse and won’t collect inside your home.

 Keep Your Equipment Clean